There are four ways to complete the program:

-Part-time, studying on campus for seven terms.
+Part-time, studying on campus for six or seven terms.

 Full-time, studying on campus for four terms.